-(A) Amounts exclude realized gains and losses on investments, net of taxes.

-(B) Amounts exclude other unallocated assets.
+- (A) Amounts exclude realized gains and losses on investments, net of taxes. - (B) Amounts exclude other unallocated assets.

-Additional information concerning these industry segments is included in Note (8), Segment and Other Operating Information, of the accompanying Consolidated Financial Statements.
+Additional information concerning these industry segments is included in Note (8), Segment and Other Operating Information, of the accompanying Consolidated Financial Statements in this report.